- Study at Deakin

 The use of learning technologies such as CloudDeakin, teleconferencing, eLive, iLectures and iSpring mini movies will facilitate student engagement in a large proportion of the specialist units.

-Team-Based Learning (TBL), a specific educational strategy that involves individual preparation, team discussions and immediate lecture feedback, is conducted at the Melbourne Burwood Campus.
+Team-Based Learning (TBL), a specific educational strategy that involves individual preparation, team discussions and immediate class feedback, is conducted at Burwood (Melbourne).
 Team-Based Learning assists students to further develop their critical thinking, problem solving and teamwork skills by applying recently learnt knowledge to real clinical issues.

-A compulsory introductory four-day program at the Melbourne Burwood Campus is normally held in the second week of February.
+A compulsory introductory four-day program at Burwood (Melbourne) is normally held in the second week of February.

 On completion of the Graduate Certificate course, students wishing to continue studies must enrol in H771 Master of Nursing Practice.
 Credit will be granted for units completed in the Graduate Certificate of Nursing Practice (Cardiac Care).